1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is SCC diagnosed?

-Diagnosis requires a skin biopsy.
-A small tissue sample is removed by a dermatologist or surgeon and examined under a microscope to confirm the presence of cancerous squamous cells.
+Diagnosis of this condition involves skin biopsy.
+A dermatologist or a surgeon picks a small piece of the tissue and puts it under the microscope to ascertain the existence of cancerous squamous cells.

 Are there non-surgical treatments for SCC?

-For very early or superficial SCC, non-surgical options include prescription topical creams, photodynamic therapy, and other light-based treatments.
-Advanced cases usually require surgical removal.
+In case of very early or superficial SCC, non-surgical treatment includes topical creams of prescription, photodynamic therapy, and light-based local therapy.
+Developed cases normally involve surgical excision.

 How often should I have skin exams?